 Assessment criteria:

 The structure and the content of the curriculum are coherent and it is in line with modern didactic approaches (new teaching methodologies, innovations in teaching, etc.).
-The quality of the educational resources is high and there is an alignment of the learning resources with the didactic concept and the objectives (at study programme level).
+The quality of the educational resources is high and there is an alignment of the learning resources with the didactic concept and the objectives (at study program level).

 The didactic concept is in line with the objectives;